 Of course there are the old Roman roads, perhaps the Romans’ most impressive achievement, and most important contribution to modern Europe.
 At its peak, the Roman Empire extended from Scotland (Hadrian’s Wall) to Egypt and Mesopotamia.
 Thousands of years later, monuments of Roman glory and imperialism still stand throughout the whole area, and so do the roads!

-Perhaps the most famous of these roads is the Via Appia, the “Regina viarum” (Queen of all roads), which leads from Rome to Brindisi, a unique road which leads you through some stunning (and unknown) areas of southern Italy.
+Perhaps the most famous of these roads is the Via Appia, the “Regina viarum” (‘Queen of all roads’), which leads from Rome to Brindisi, now on the list to become UNESCO ‘Cultural Heritage’.
+The Via Appia is a unique road which leads you through some stunning (and unknown) areas of southern Italy.
 Along many stretches you can still walk on the same Roman pavement as 2000 years ago, but other stretches are busy roads today.
 Projects to make these roads ‘walkable’ are plentiful, but for the moment they can hardly be recommended as ‘walking routes’.
 Please contact us in case you want to walk (part of) the Via Appia – we’ll show you the best bits only!

 The ‘Arab-Norman’ Routes of Sicily